SymfonyCasts/api-platform/sfcasts/ep1-basics/relation-filtering.md

 But wait there's more!
 Remove the `?properties[]=` part for a second so we can see the full response.
-What if we wanted to fetch only the `username` property and the `title` property of any embedded `cheeseListings`.
+What if we wanted to fetch only the `username` property and the `title` property of the embedded `cheeseListings`?
 Is that possible?
 Totally!
 You just need to know the syntax.
-Put back the `?properties[]=username`. *Now* add `properties[`, but inside of the square brackets, put `cheeseListings`.
+Put back the `?properties[]=username`. *Now* add `&properties[`, but inside of the square brackets, put `cheeseListings`.
 Then `[]=` and the property name: `title`.
 Hit it!
 Nice!
 Well, the `title` is empty on this `CheeseListing`, but you get the idea.
 The point is this: `PropertyFilter` kicks butt and can be used to filter embedded data without any extra work.